haberdashPI/vscode-master-key/notes.md

 - add symmetric insert setup and continue dogfooding with the new repeat actions

 wishlist:

+- status bar updates are called a lot, maybe reduce this

+- layred keybindings: you can specify a
+  - user binding file
+  - workspace binding file

 - users should be able to populate their own bindings file with one of the existing presets as to serve as a starting point